- Create a routine and stick to it

 - About the Author

-Sleep is a homeostatically controlled behavior resulting in reduced movement and sensory responsiveness (Allada & Siegel 2008).
-Although the true function of why humans sleep remains unclear, there is no doubt of its importance for human cognitive and physiological function (Fullagar et al. 2015).
+Sleep is a homeostatically controlled behaviour resulting in reduced movement and sensory responsiveness (1).
+Although the true function of why humans sleep remains unclear, there is no doubt of its importance for human cognitive and physiological function (8).

-Typically, to feel refreshed and energetic upon waking up most adults require approximately 8-hours of sleep (Purves 2009).
-It is suggested that athletes may even require between 9 and 12-hours of sleep to allow for adequate recovery from training sessions (Bird 2013).
-Sleep deprivation has many consequences for humans and restricts cognitive function, influences mood, increases daytime tiredness and impairs learning and memory tasks (Mah et al. 2011).
+Typically, to feel refreshed and energetic upon waking up most adults require approximately 8 hours of sleep (16).
+It is suggested that athletes may even require between 9 to 12 hours of sleep to allow for adequate recovery from training sessions (2).
+Sleep deprivation has many consequences for humans and restricts cognitive function, influences mood, increases daytime tiredness and impairs learning and memory tasks (13).

 1. Create a sleep routine and stick to it

 Establish a sleep and wake time and stick to it, even on weekends if possible, especially when competition is due to take place.
-Irregular sleeping patterns affect your circadian rhythm and melatonin levels which signal your brain to sleep (Emens et al. 2009).
+Irregular sleeping patterns affect the circadian rhythm and melatonin levels which signal the brain to sleep (5).

-Once a routine is established, falling asleep at night can become quicker and easier (Halson 2017).
-Being consistent with your sleep schedule will reduce tiredness and helps your body sync with its essential physiological patterns (Halson 2017).
-Maintaining a routine every night in the hour leading up to sleep will help reinforce the signals to your body that it is time to go to bed (Halson 2017).
+Once a routine is established, falling asleep at night can become quicker and easier (9).
+Being consistent with a sleep schedule will reduce tiredness and help the body sync with its essential physiological patterns (9).
+Maintaining a routine every night in the hour leading up to sleep will help reinforce the signals to the body that it is time to go to bed (9).

-Keeping your room cool, quiet and dark all create an environment that makes it easier to sleep (Halson 2017).
-External distractions such as noise, light, and temperature can harm sleep hygiene (Bodin et al. 2015).
+Keeping the room cool, quiet, and dark creates an environment that makes it easier to sleep (9).
+External distractions such as noise, light, and temperature can harm sleep hygiene (3).

-By eliminating excess noise and artificial light, your bedroom can become an enjoyable place to get high quality, deep sleep (Lee & Gay 2011).
-This can be further promoted by avoiding an increase in room and body temperature, which can decrease sleep quality and can lead to wakefulness (Okamota-Mizuno et al. 2004).
-Although room temperature can be a personal preference and be influenced by the time of year, 18°C is recommended (Bird 2013).
+By eliminating excess noise and artificial light, the bedroom can become an enjoyable place to get high-quality, deep sleep (11).
+This can be further promoted by avoiding an increase in room and body temperature, which can decrease sleep quality and can lead to wakefulness (14).
+Although room temperature can be a personal preference and be influenced by the time of year, 18 °C is recommended (2).

 3. Bedroom equipment

-To maintain this, a bed mattress should be changed approximately every 5-8 years (Jacobson et al. 2002).
-Making a small investment in eyeshades or blackout curtains to block out any excess light is also a worthwhile investment (Halson 2017).
-When waking up in the morning, being quick to open curtains lets light into your room, which can act as a signal to your body that it is time to wake up (Halson 2017).
+To maintain this, a bed mattress should be changed approximately every 5-8 years (10).
+Making a small investment in eyeshades or blackout curtains to block out any excess light is also a worthwhile investment (9).
+When waking up in the morning, being quick to open curtains lets light into the room, which can act as a signal to the body that it is time to wake up (9).

-Napping can be extremely beneficial for athletes who are routinely waking up early for training sessions and can counteract some of the negative effects of poor sleep hygiene (Halson 2017).
-When planned correctly, naps can help athletes work more efficiently (Halson 2017).
-Waterhouse et al. (2007) found a 30-minute nap improved 20-m sprint performance compared to no nap with athletes who only experienced 4-hours of sleep the night before.
+Napping can be extremely beneficial for athletes who are routinely waking up early for training sessions and can counteract some of the negative effects of poor sleep hygiene (9).
+When planned correctly, naps can help athletes work more efficiently (9).
+Waterhouse et al. (2007) (18) found a 30-minute nap improved 20m sprint performance compared to no nap with athletes who only experienced four hours of sleep the night before.

-Napping can reduce sleepiness and can be beneficial before a session involving skills and tactics (Postolache & Oren 2005).
-However, napping too close to bedtime or beyond a duration of 30-minutes may interfere with regular sleep (Halson 2017).
+Napping can reduce sleepiness and can be beneficial before a session involving skills and tactics (15).
+However, napping too close to bedtime or beyond a duration of 30-minutes may interfere with regular sleep (9).

 5. Avoid technology and blue light exposure before bed

-Try to avoid watching TV or using laptops and mobile phones an hour before sleeping and turn to calm, relaxing activities instead (Halson 2017).
-Technological devices such as smartphones and laptops expose blue light, which can confuse the brain as this is usually a sign that it’s daytime, resulting in reducing the hormones that promote relaxation and deep sleep (Figueiro et al. 2011).
+Try to avoid watching TV or using laptops and mobile phones an hour before sleeping and turn to calm, relaxing activities instead (9).
+Technological devices such as smartphones and laptops expose blue light, which can confuse the brain as this is usually a sign that it’s daytime, resulting in reducing the hormones that promote relaxation and deep sleep (7).

-If technological devices cannot be avoided in the evening time, then certain strategies can be taken to minimize the effect of blue light such as altering brightness levels on devices, applying night mode features or apps on devices and wearing glasses that block blue light (Figueiro et al. 2011).
+If technological devices cannot be avoided in the evening time, then certain strategies can be taken to minimize the effect of blue light such as altering brightness levels on devices, applying night mode features or apps on devices and wearing glasses that block blue light (7).

 6. Increase bright light exposure during the day

-The human body has a natural body clock known as it’s circadian rhythm (Purves 2009).
-Natural sunlight or bright light during the day helps your body recognize it’s daytime and not sleep (Purves 2009).
+The human body has a natural body clock known as its circadian rhythm (16).
+Natural sunlight or bright light during the day helps your body recognize it’s daytime and not sleep (16).

-2-hours of bright light exposure during the day have been shown to improve sleep duration and quality (Fetveit et al. 2003) and a circadian rhythm which is adjusted to evenings will help athletes perform to their best (Thun et al. 2015).
+Two hours of bright light exposure during the day have been shown to improve sleep duration and quality (6) and a circadian rhythm that is adjusted to evenings will help athletes perform to their best (17).
 Furthermore, taking training sessions outside during the daytime if possible is an effective way to help keep athletes’ circadian rhythm in tune.

 7. Avoid caffeine in the evening